Addiction, Depression, and Anxiety Treatment from Professionals

 Dr. Jon G. Caldwell

 Dr. Caldwell is a board-certified psychiatrist and clinical research investigator who specializes in the treatment of adults who are healing from relational trauma and addictive behaviors.
-He is currently the Medical Director of Meadows Behavioral Health, with oversight of Willow House.
+He is currently the Chief Medical Officer of Meadows Behavioral Health, with oversight of Willow House.
 His theoretical perspectives are heavily influenced by his Ph.D. training at the University of California at Davis, where he began researching how early childhood maltreatment and insecure attachment relationships affect cognitive, emotional, and social functioning.
 His clinical approach has become increasingly flavored by the timeless teachings of the contemplative traditions and by the daily practice of mindfulness.
 Dr. Caldwell has published a number of articles on child maltreatment, attachment theory, emotion regulation, and mindfulness; and he is a noted international speaker and trainer on these and other topics.

 Dr. Michael Denicole, Medical Director of Addiction Medicine